 - 1/2 cup crushed pineapple with juice

 - 3 Tbsp apple cider vinegar

-- 2 chipotle peppers in adobo sauce (more or less, depending on how spicy you want it)
+- 2 chipotle peppers in adobo sauce (more or less, depending on heat tolerance)

 - Either leave as a chunky sauce, or add to a blender/food processor and process until desired consistency.

 The Chunky Chef is not a dietician or nutritionist, and any nutritional information shared is an estimate.
 If calorie count and other nutritional values are important to you, we recommend running the ingredients through whichever online nutritional calculator you prefer.
 Calories can vary quite a bit depending on which brands were used.

 Leave a Comment